This post may contain affiliate links to products I use and highly recommend. You can read my full disclosure .

 - Almond Flour: I’m using superfine blanched almond flour.

-- Cheese: I’ve tried this recipe with grated parmesan cheese as well as shredded sharp cheddar and mild cheddar.
+- Cheese: I’ve tried this recipe with grated parmesan cheese as well as shredded sharp cheddar and mild cheddar cheese.

 - Chicken Broth: You can enjoy this with bone broth, regular chicken broth, as well as broth paste mixed in water.